 How we've worked this out

-The minimum contribution level for the current tax year is a total contribution of 2% (with at least 1% of that contributed by the employer).
-The minimum contribution level is calculated based on pensionable pay between £5,824 and £43,000 per year (anything they earn above £43,000 isn't taken into account when working out how much contributions should be for that person).
+The minimum contribution levels are calculated based on pensionable pay between £6,032 and £46,350 per year (anything they earn above £46,350 isn't taken into account when working out how much contributions should be for that person).

-- There will be other costs that are not included in this tool, such as implementation costs for your business or the pension scheme's annual management fees and administrative charges.
+There will be other costs that are not included in this tool, such as implementation costs for your organisation or the pension scheme's annual management fees and administrative charges.
 In addition, the pension scheme you choose may calculate contributions differently so different increases may apply.

-This tool is for information purposes only.
+This tool is for information and guidance purposes only.
 We are unable to show you exactly how much you'll have to pay as it will be determined by the pension scheme you choose.